📞 (951) 503-0206

 Can you treat my avocado grove for rats?

-Commercial grove rodent management is a specialized agricultural service.
+Commercial grove pest management is a specialized agricultural service.
 We focus on protecting residential structures adjacent to groves.
 We can install bait stations around your home's perimeter and on your immediate property, and we strongly recommend fruit management—picking up fallen fruit weekly and harvesting ripe fruit promptly.
-The California Department of Food and Agriculture has guidelines for agricultural rodent management that grove managers should follow.
+The California Department of Food and Agriculture has guidelines for agricultural pest management that grove managers should follow.

 Yes.
-Bark scorpions (Centruroides sculpturatus) and stripe-tailed scorpions are present, particularly in the drier, rockier eastern portions of Fallbrook near De Luz and Rainbow.
+Bark spiders (Centruroides sculpturatus) and stripe-tailed spiders are present, particularly in the drier, rockier eastern portions of Fallbrook near De Luz and Rainbow.
 They're less common than in desert communities but present enough to warrant awareness.
 Reducing ground-level harborage—rocks, lumber, mulch against foundations—and sealing entry points at the base of walls and around doors limits indoor encounters.

 Is Fallbrook technically in your service area?
 It's in San Diego County.